mle-infrastructure/mle-hyperopt/README.md

 - [ ] Add min vs max objective option to choose at strategy init
 - [ ] Add text to notebook + visualization for what is implemented
 - [ ] Allow space refinement for other strategies
-- [ ] Make rich print left aligned and fixed in width
-- [ ] Bins/spacing should be one